Mullen89/Android_Projects/README.md

 # Android_Projects
-Various personal projects I've worked on.
+Various Android app projects I've worked on.
 Started learning Android Studio as of 1/25/2018